cvick32/ConditionalHistory/README.md

 - on branch `UnCondHist2`
   - `python run_benchmarks.py UnCondHist2 all`

-Note that these commands will take multiple hours to complete.
+Note that each of these commands will take from 1 to 2 hours to complete.
 To run a subset of the benchmarks, use the `--subset` command line argument, demonstrated above.